ibm-cloud-docs/log-analysis/devops/exclusion_rules.md

 # Excluding log data by using exclusion rules in the web UI
 {: #exclusion_rules}

-In an {{site.data.keyword.la_full_notm}} instance, you can configure exclusion rules through the LogDNA web UI to stop logs from counting against your data usage quota and from being stored for search.
+In an {{site.data.keyword.la_full_notm}} instance, you can configure exclusion rules through the logging web UI to stop logs from counting against your data usage quota and from being stored for search.
 {:shortdesc}